 The fair value of each stock option award is estimated on the date of grant using the Black-Scholes option-pricing model.
 The Company estimates expected volatility based on the historical volatility of publicly traded peer companies.
 The Company expects to continue to do so until such time as adequate historical data regarding the volatility of the Company's traded stock price following our March 2013 IPO is available.
 The expected term of the Company's options has been determined utilizing the "simplified" method for awards that qualify as "plain-vanilla" options.
 The Company expects to continue to utilize this method until such time as we have adequate historical data regarding our employee exercise patterns.
 The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of grant of the award for time periods approximately equal to the expected term of the award.
-The expected dividend yield is 0 based on the fact that the Company has never paid cash dividends and does not expect to pay any cash dividends in the foreseeable future.
+The expected dividend yield is zero on the fact that the Company has never paid cash dividends and does not expect to pay any cash dividends in the foreseeable future.
 The relevant data used to determine the value of the stock option awards are as follows, presented on a weighted average basis:

-Years Years Ended September 30,
+Years En ded September 30,

-2016 2015 2014
+2017 2016 2015

-Risk-free interest rate 1.77% 1.85% 1.89%
+Risk-free interest rate 1.97% 1.77% 1.85%

-Expected term (in years) 6.10 6.03 6.06
+Expected term (in years) 6.05 6.10 6.03

-Expected volatility 70% 74% 75%
+Expected volatility 60% 70% 74%

 Expected dividends 0% 0% 0%

 The Company recognizes stock-based compensation expense for only the portion of awards that are expected to vest.
-In developing a forfeiture rate estimate, the Company has considered its historical experience to estimate pre-vesting forfeitures for service-based awards.
+In developing a forfeiture rate estimate, the Company has considered its historical experience to estimate prevesting forfeitures for service-based awards.
 The impact of a forfeiture rate adjustment will be recognized in full in the period of adjustment, and if the actual forfeiture rate is materially different from the Company's estimate, the Company may be required to record adjustments to its stock-based compensation expense in future periods.
+Beginning in fiscal 2018, the Company will no longer utilize a forfeiture rate estimate in calculating stock-based compensation expense and will recognize forfeitures as they occur.